Indigenous Relations

 The Indigenous Relations Secretariat coordinates government’s response to Indigenous matters within the province.
 In addition to offering a central point of contact for First Nations and Aboriginal organizations, the Secretariat provides a means by which...

-The scholarship program was established in the name of distinguished Mi'kmaq Islander John James Sark in September 2009.
-He earned a post-secondary education at St. Dunstan's University, and was the Island's first Mi'kmaq teacher.
+The scholarship program was established in the name of distinguished Mi'kmaw Islander John James Sark.
+He earned a post-secondary education at St. Dunstan's University, and was the Island's first Mi'kmaw teacher.
+He was also recognized by the Mi’kmaq...

 The Province of Prince Edward Island (the Province) is committed to advancing reconciliation with the Mi’kmaq of Prince Edward Island (Mi’kmaq of PEI), in a manner consistent with Section 35 of the Constitution Act, 1982.